On the mathematical and foundational significance of the uncountable: Introduction

 Finally, as noted above, Reverse Mathematics is intimately connected to computability theory, and the same holds for our results; for instance, the functional defined by $(\exists^{3})$ (resp.\ $(S_{k}^{2})$) can (resp.\ cannot) compute, in the sense of Section~\ref{HCT}, a finite sub-cover from the Cousin lemma on input an open cover of $[0,1]$.

-Our main results in Section \ref{RMR} are then as follows: inspired by the aforementioned connection, we study the interaction between the theorems from the above list and the Big Five of Reverse Mathematics given by the Suslin functional $S$ and Feferman's \emph{search functional} $\mu$ from Section \ref{HCT}.
+Our main results in Section \ref{RMR2} are then as follows: inspired by the aforementioned connection, we study the interaction between the theorems from the above list and the Big Five of Reverse Mathematics given by the Suslin functional $S$ and Feferman's \emph{search functional} $\mu$ from Section \ref{HCT}.
 This leads to surprising results in (higher-order) Reverse Mathematics, as follows: \begin{enumerate} \item The combination of the Cousin lemma and Feferman's $\mu$ yields \emph{transfinite recursion} for arithmetical formulas, i.e.\ the fourth Big Five system.
-We derive novel theorems about Borel functions from this result. \item The combination of the Cousin lemma and the Suslin functional $S$ yields Gandy's \emph{superjump}, the aforementioned `higher-order' \emph{Halting problem}. \item The combination of the Lindel\"of lemma \emph{for Baire space} (given by a functional) and Feferman's $\mu$ yields the Suslin functional $S$, i.e.\ the fifth Big Five system, and by the previous item also Gandy's superjump. \end{enumerate} As will become clear in Section \ref{lindeb}, the third item solves the compatibility problem of Weyl-Feferman predicativist mathematics from Section \ref{comp} in the negative.
+We derive novel theorems about Borel functions from this result. \item The combination of the Cousin lemma and the Suslin functional $S$ yields Gandy's \emph{superjump}, the aforementioned `higher-order' \emph{Halting problem}. \item The combination of the Lindel\"of lemma \emph{for Baire space} (resp.\ a realiser for the latter) and Feferman's $\mu$ yields $\FIVE$ (resp.\ the Suslin functional). \end{enumerate} As will become clear in Section \ref{lindeb}, the third item solves the compatibility problem of Weyl-Feferman predicativist mathematics from Section \ref{comp} in the negative.
 We also point out that the Lindel\"of lemma (resp.\ the Cousin lemma) and Feferman's $\mu$ are rather weak \emph{in isolation}, and only become strong when combined.